fanotify

 hdr This is a structure of type fanotify_event_info_header.
 It is a

-generic header that contains information used to describe addi-
+generic header that contains information used to describe an ad-

-tional information attached to the event.
-For example, when an
+ditional information record attached to the event.
+For example,

-fanotify file descriptor is created using FAN_REPORT_FID, the
+when an fanotify file descriptor is created using FAN_RE-

-otify_event_info_header also contains a len field.
-In the cur-
+otify_event_info_header contains a len field.
+The value of len

 fsid This is a unique identifier of the filesystem containing the ob-